cpinitiative/online-judge/README.md

 ## API

-The API can be accessed at https://bme2wli445.execute-api.us-west-1.amazonaws.com/
+The API can be accessed at https://oh2kjsg6kh.execute-api.us-west-1.amazonaws.com/Prod

 - `POST /execute`: Code execution.
 Ex: USACO Guide IDE
 - `POST /submissions`: Create a new problem submission.
 Ex: code submission on USACO Guide groups
 - `GET /submissions/{submissionId}`: Get the status of the submission associated with the given submission ID

+Note: REST API is used over HTTP API because of [CORS issues](https://github.com/aws/aws-sam-cli/issues/2637) with HTTP.